Recommendations from Grace Wingfield:

 * A TED talk by Megan Ming Frances,

 "Let's get to the Root of Racial Injustice."
 This is a good video about getting to the source and acknowledging systemic racism.
-Remember that in history class, the story of slavery and racism is often covered in a neat tidy three-day package which ends with Martin Luther King's march, and then the false conclusion that everything is fine now.

 * RACE - the Power of an Illusion.
 This is a four part PBS series.
 If there is interest in learning more, this is a scientific and sociologic set of videos that can be purchased for $5.

 * Here is a recent talk about talking to kids about race.
-I have followed and admired Rosetta Lee for awhile.
-She is great and is part of this talk.

 It is important to name and learn more about microaggressions.